johnnovak/johnnovak.site/blog/content/posts/raspbian-stretch-home-server-setup/index.md

     sudo apt-get install exfat-fuse exfat-utils

 {{< note >}}

   If you're trying to format the disk to exFAT on Windows 7+, you'll quickly realise that you cannot select exFAT in the standard disk formatter GUI but only FAT and NTFS.
-The trick is to use the `format` command in the console (e.g.  `format d: /fs:exfat`).
-You also might want to look into setting the cluster size manually (e.g. to 4Kib) as the defaults tend to be quite large (256KiB clusters for an 1TiB drive, for example, as summarised [here](https://en.wikipedia.org/wiki/ExFAT#Technical_specialities)).
+The trick is to use the `format` command in the console (e.g.  `format d: /fs:exfat`).You also might want to look into setting the cluster size manually (e.g. to 4Kib) as the defaults tend to be quite large (256KiB clusters for an 1TiB drive, for example, as summarised [here](https://en.wikipedia.org/wiki/ExFAT#Technical_specialities)).

 {{< /note >}}